Common Contract Types for Small Business

 Before outlining the terms and conditions of a deal, identify which kinds of contracts are going to work best.
 Some general terms and contract types to know are:

 • Unilateral contract: These contracts are less common in day-to-day business for companies.
-They are usually an agreement for only one party to provide something for the other.
+They are usually an agreement for one party to provide something for the other.
 The most common example of a unilateral contract is a reward or giveaway.

 • Express contract: Unlike implied contracts, express contracts don’t rely on assumptions.
 Rather, they outline the terms and conditions of a deal either verbally or in writing.